Middleton, Milton Keynes

-Middleton is an area of Milton Keynes, a city in Buckinghamshire, England, and part of the civil parish of Broughton and Milton Keynes.
-Its historic centre is Milton Keynes Village, the village that in 1967 gave its name to the city of which it is now a small part.
-It is delineated by Childs Way to the north, Tongwell Street to the east, Chaffron Way to the south and Brickhill Street to the west.
+Middleton is an area of Milton Keynes (a modern city in Buckinghamshire, England) and part of the civil parish of Broughton and Milton Keynes.
+Its historic centre is Milton Keynes Village, the ancient village that in 1967 gave its name to the city of which it is now a small part.
+Middleton is delineated by Childs Way to the north, Tongwell Street to the east, Chaffron Way to the south and Brickhill Street to the west.
 The River Ouzel runs diagonally through it, from west to north.

 History

 Name "Middelton Keynes", from Plea Rolls of the Court of Common Pleas, 1461 (Note: However, the names "Mydilton Keynes" and "Milton Keynes" appear on the same membrane of the Plea Roll, CP40/764, dated 1452.)

 The village was originally known as Middeltone (11th century); then later as Middelton Kaynes or Caynes (13th century); Milton Keynes (15th century); and Milton alias Middelton Gaynes (17th century).
-After the Norman invasion, the de Cahaines family held the manor from 1166 to the late 13th century as well as others in the country (Ashton Keynes in Wiltshire, Somerford Keynes in Gloucestershire, and Horsted Keynes in West Sussex).
+Before the Conquest Queen Edith held this manor.
+A century after the Norman invasion, the manor transferred by marriage to Hugh de Kaynes, whose family held it to the late 13th century (as well as others in the country – Ashton Keynes in Wiltshire, Somerford Keynes in Gloucestershire, and Horsted Keynes in West Sussex).
 During this time the village became known as Middleton Keynes, eventually shortening to 'Milton Keynes'.

 The original core village of the district, along Walton Road and Broughton Road, has retained its "Milton Keynes" road signs and has several rural village houses and a thatched pub which dates back to the 13th century.
 It is now known as "Milton Keynes Village".